-Arizmendi bakery is set up how we think all grocery store pick-n-mix stations should be, but instead of choosing from a bunch of candy and definitely skipping over the banana Runts, Arizmendi has endless bread options.
-Fill up a bunch of pastry pouches with cheese rolls, focaccia with toppings like kale and cheese, and sourdough croissants that might feel dense, but are still flaky when you bite into them.
+Fresh bread is the name of the game at this bakery in the Inner Sunset.
+Fill up on a bunch of pastry pouches with cheese rolls, focaccia with toppings like kale and cheese, and sourdough croissants that might feel dense, but are still flaky when you bite into them.
 They also do pizzas that change up frequently, but are always delicious if it’s too late in the day to justify just having some coffee and a pastry.

 There is a waitlist at Kingdom of Dumpling, but it gets completely ignored, so when you show up here, don’t walk off or you’ll get skipped over.
 This place in the Outer Sunset is tiny to the point that whenever someone squeezes in behind you, they really are squeezing behind you, but it’s worth getting nudged a few times throughout the meal because the dumplings here are both cheap and great.
 We like the standard pork with cabbage, but the spicy dumplings with pork and chili oil and the pan-fried soup dumplings with a thick, chewy, cakey wrapper are the real stars.

-With its bright yellow walls and TV playing things like Indiana Jones and Harry Potter, King of Noodles can feel as much like a teen hangout sponsored by Nickelodeon as it does a restaurant.
-The menu is huge and has everything from soup dumplings to chow mein, but we come here for the noodle soup.
+The menu at this Chinese noodle spot is huge and has everything from soup dumplings to chow mein, but we come here for the noodle soup.
 Our favorite is the spicy beef version that’s cloudy with chilis and spices, but isn’t overly hot.
 The beef is tender and delicious and the noodles are perfectly chewy.
 One bowl is enough for two people and only costs $9, and on a lazy Sunday afternoon, this is where you should be.

-You go to Thanh Long in the Outer Sunset for Dungeness crab - gigantic, whole-roasted Dungeness crab.
+You go to Thanh Long in the Outer Sunset for the gigantic, whole-roasted Dungeness crab.
 They’re thoroughly covered in salt and pepper, which makes breaking into the shells just as good as eating the actual meat.
-And while the crab alone is enough of a reason to come here, the garlic noodles pair about as perfectly with it as Tom Cruise does with sprinting on camera.
+And while the crab alone is enough of a reason to come here, the garlic noodles pair about as perfectly with it as Olivia Rodrigo does in front of a piano.

-There’s no American breakfast food here, but this place makes the best onion pancakes we’ve had in San Francisco.
-They’re big, puffy, and flaky and stand up perfectly to the things they fill them with, like beef with Hoisin sauce.
-This place also makes super chewy hand-pulled noodles in the back that you can get stir-fried with things like lamb or served in soup.
-House of Pancakes is small and there’s most likely going to be a wait, but it’s always well worth it.
+Looking for the best onion pancakes in the city?
+All roads lead to House of Pancakes.
+They’re big, puffy, and flaky and stand up perfectly to the things they fill them with, like beef with hoisin sauce.
+This spot also makes super chewy hand-pulled noodles that you can get stir-fried with things like lamb or served in soup.
+House of Pancakes is small and cash-only and there’s most likely going to be a wait, but it’s always well worth it.

 This place has great pho, with a meaty broth that could thaw out Austin Powers before the world needs him again, as well as great salt and pepper crab.
 It’s right next to San Tung, and if the wait there is longer than you can handle, Yummy Yummy is an excellent place to use as an alternative, especially if the fog starts to roll in while you’re waiting.

 Ebisu doesn’t take reservations, but the wait is never too long, which makes it an easy option for a last-minute date or a group dinner with a few friends.
-The sushi here is all great as well, and affordable - get the $28 sashimi omakase for two or some giant hand rolls.
+The sushi here is all great as well, and we also like to get the $25 sashimi omakase (15 pieces) or some giant hand rolls.
 If you want something hot though, we always start with the Pink Cadillac, which is a grilled salmon filet wrapped around scallops.

 Toyose is located inside a converted garage, but unlike our third-grade science projects, most of what comes out of this place is actually pretty good.
-It’s open until 2am daily, and late-night is when you should come here - both because that feels like the right time to eat out of a converted garage and the Korean food they serve here is filling and perfect for after you’ve had a few drinks.
-We like the seafood pancake with shrimp, calamari, and vegetables, as well as the kimchi fried rice.
+It’s open until midnight daily (1:30am on Fridays and Saturdays), and late-night is when you should come here - both because that feels like the right time to eat out of a converted garage and the Korean food they serve is filling and perfect for after you’ve had a few drinks.
+We like the seafood pancake with shrimp, calamari, and vegetables, the kimchi fried rice, and the kimchi stew.